Partition-Symmetrical Entropy Functions

 We prove in Theorem \ref{bfdp} that $\Psi_p=\overline{\Psi^*_p}$ if and only if $p$ is the 1-partition or a 2-partition with one of its blocks being a singleton when $n\ge 4$.
 To prove the ``if'' part of Theorem \ref{bfdp}, we analyze the extreme rays of $\Psi_p$ for the two cases of $p$ such that $\Psi_p=\overline{\Psi^*_p}$ and show that these extreme rays contain factors of uniform matroids which are almost entropic.
 To prove the ``only if'' part of Theorem \ref{bfdp}, we show that $\Psi_p$ for other $p$ contain polymatroids that can be restricted to a factor of the V\'amos matroid, which is known to be not almost entropic.
 Toward establishing Theorem \ref{bfdp}, we prove some symmetrical properties pertaining to $\Gamma_n$, $\Gamma^*_n$, $\Psi_p$ and $\Psi^*_p$.
-In particular, we prove in Theorem \ref{bafoi} that each facet of $\Psi_p$ corresponds a $p$-orbit of facet of $\Gamma_n$.
+In particular, we prove in Theorem \ref{bafoi} that each facet of $\Psi_p$ corresponds to a $p$-orbit of facet of $\Gamma_n$.

 The rest of the paper is organized as follows.
 Section \ref{udifb} gives the preliminaries on convex analysis, matroid theory, partitions and group theory that are relavent to the discussion in this paper.
-The problems we study are set up in Section \ref{bafdg}, where Theorem \ref{bfdp} is stated.
+The problems are set up in Section \ref{bafdg}, where Theorem \ref{bfdp}, the main theorem is stated.
 In Section \ref{yuber}, we establish some symmetrical properties pertaining to $\Gamma_n$ and $\Gamma^*_n$.
-The entropy function region under the symmetrical constraints of 1-partition, 2-partition and multi-partition are studied in detail in Section \ref{5555}.
-A discussion on further research is in the last section.
-Table \ref{tab:1} is a list of all the notations in this paper.
+The proof of this theorem is given in Section \ref{5555}.
+Discussions on applications to secret-sharing and further research are in the last section.
+We close this section with the list of notations in this paper.

 {

 }